 Squad Building Challenges – AKA FIFA 22 SBCs – were the single best thing about FIFAs 18 and 19.
 Not only did they offer incredible rewards for completing particular sets – who can forget 94-rated Kevin de Bruyne? – they were profitable too, because demand for silver and bronze cards shot up as soon as a particular league set was released.

 So, inevitably, EA nerfed them.
 Cheers, guys.

 EA releases league-based Squad Building Challenges throughout the season.
-The way it works is that by completing one team you unlock a specific pack, and by completing all the teams you unlock an overall group reward.
-Below are the challenges currently available, as of Tuesday, November 30:
+The way it works is that by completing one set you unlock a specific pack, and by completing all four sets you unlock an overall group reward.
+Below are the challenges currently available, as of Thursday, January 20:

 - Premier League (ENG 1)

 - EFL Championship (ENG 2)

 - La Liga Santander (ESP 1)

 - Bundesliga (GER 1)

 - Liga BBVA MX (MEX 1)

 - Saudi Professional League (SAU 1)